fluent/fluent-bit-docs/administration/configuring-fluent-bit/yaml/configuration-file.md

     log_level: debug
 ```

+For scheduler and retry details, please check there: [scheduling and retries](../../scheduling-and-retries.md#Scheduling-and-Retries)

 ## Pipeline <a href="config_pipeline" id="config_pipeline"></a>

 A _pipeline_ section will define a complete pipeline configuration, including _inputs_, _filters_ and _outputs_ subsections.